Choosing a Greyhound

 Some Adoption Don'ts

 Man with GreyhoundDON'T pick a dog by color.
 You will be much happier if you pick the dog that has the energy level and personality that is best for you.
 Darker color dogs are naturally intimidating to some people.
 Don't overlook the perfect greyhound because he is a dark color.
-Color does not effect personality.
+Color does not affect personality.
 Did you know that black dogs of any breed take the longest to find homes?
 Because people tend to overlook black dogs, you are often able to find a real gem by being willing to consider one.

 DON'T pick a dog by size.
 Assuming a smaller greyhound will be easier to handle than a larger one is a big mistake.
 Many of our tiniest girls have been the most difficult to walk on leash and the highest energy.
 Lower energy dogs will always be easier to handle, than a high energy dog regardless of size.
 In most cases the larger the dog is, the lower energy and calmer it is.